-This narrow alley's name was in general usage from the early 1800s.
+This narrow alley's name was in general usage from the late 1800s.
 Its one of the few lanes from the Rocks which survived the clean-up and mass demolitions after the Bubonic Plague of 1901.
-So named either as a pun on the word "sewers", or because of its narrowness and it being a thoroughfare between two separate sections of The Rocks.
+Originally Reynold's Lane, its nickname dates from the opening of the Suez Canal in Egypt in 1869; the laneway being a thoroughfare between two separate sections of The Rocks.

 Notorious as one of the most unsavoury places in Sydney in its time, it was the haunt of prostitutes and larrikins.
 A blind alleyway off it behind 32 Harrington St, was believed to be the site of for blood-sports such as cock-fights and dog fights.